-According to the tax incentives of the Company's ethanol production line 1 that has expired, the company has applied for investment promotion in accordance with production efficiency improvement measures to reduce environmental impact.
-Which was approved for investment promotion by the Board of Investment according to certificate No. 62-0394-1-04-1-0.
-The Investment Promotion Certificate has important tax benefits and conditions as follows.

-- (1) Exemption of corporate income tax on net profits derived from the promoted business for a total of not more than 50% of the investment value in order to improve production efficiency, excluding land and working capital.
-And is exempted from bringing dividends from promoted businesses (Which are exempted from corporate income tax) to include income tax for a period of 3 years from the date of income - (2) be allowed to deduct the annual loss incurred during the exemption of income tax from the net profit that occurs after the corporate income tax exemption for a period of 5 years from the date of expiration Tax exempt under item (1) - (3) Exemption of import duty on machinery as approved by the board
+- ➤ Production line 1 have received the investment promotion in accordance with production efficiency improvement measures to reduce environmental impact.
+Which was approved for investment promotion by the Board of Investment according to certificate no. 62-0394-1-04-1-0.
+The Investment Promotion Certificate has important tax benefits and conditions as follows. - (1) Exemption of corporate income tax on net profits derived from the promoted business for a total of not more than 50% of the investment value in order to improve production efficiency, excluding land and working capital.
+And is exempted from bringing dividends from promoted businesses (Which are exempted from corporate income tax) to include income tax for a period of 3 years from the date of income. - (2) Be allowed to deduct the annual loss incurred during the exemption of income tax from the net profit that occurs after the corporate income tax exemption for a period of 5 years from the date of expiration Tax exempt under item (1). - (3) Exemption of import duty on machinery as approved by the board.